-Sometimes, when you look in the mirror, it's as though you have aged 10 years overnight and you ask yourself what's gone wrong?
+Do you find that some days, when you look in the mirror, it's as though you have aged 10 years overnight?
+If you find your reflection staring back with:

 Drink up and reduce puffiness

 More often than not fluid retention is to blame for a puffy face.
 If the body becomes dehydrated it tries to hold on to all the water it can and as a result blood vessels enlarge and your face swells up.